Protect your Web App using Azure Application Gateway Web Application Firewall

 Lets create the Secure public entry point for our Web App.
 Create an application gateway, select WAF Tier, select the required SKU, add it to the WAF subnet we created before, select Public IP configuration and WAF enabled.

 When the Application gateway is ready we need to do some configuration.
-First at the Backend pools, open the default created backend pool add the Internal Load Balancer IP address of the ASE as target.
+First at the Backend pools, open the default created backend pool, select “App Service” and browse to the required web app.

 Then add a health probe.
 For host add the FQDN of the Web App.

-at the HTTP settings check the “Use custom probe” and select the previously created probe.
+at the HTTP settings check the “Use for App service”

 And that’s all.
 Now we can try our Web App from the Internet.
 In order to do so we need to browse to the Web App’s URL, that is now published by the Application Gateway, from the Internet.
 So, we need to create a Public DNS record to point the FQDN to the Application Gateway’s FQDN.
 In this case we need to crate a CNAME papwaf3app.funniest.gr to point to the 8b0510c1-47e9-4b94-a0ff-af92e4455840.cloudapp.net.
 In order to test the app right now we can just add a host file to our computer pointing to the Public IP Address of the application gateway and we can access the Web App behind the WAF.